zdravkov/kendo-docs/using-kendo-with-open-access.md

 Now all that is left to do is configure the front end.
 For now we will wire up the Orders to a Kendo UI grid, but feel free to take it even further!
 Kendo UI has a lot of cool features to play around with.

-First thing we need to do is edit the *Global.asax* file and add the following route configuration:
+First thing we need to do is edit the *Global.asax.cs* file and add the following route configuration in RegisterRoutes method:

     routes.IgnoreRoute("EntitiesModelService.svc/{*pathInfo}"); //here you need to specify the correct service path